-Matthew Clair is an Assistant Professor in the Department of Sociology and (by courtesy) the Law School.
-His research interests include law and society, race and ethnicity, cultural sociology, criminal justice, and qualitative methods.
+Dr. Matthew Clair is Assistant Professor in the Department of Sociology and (by courtesy) the Law School.
+His research interests include law and society, race and ethnicity, social inequality, cultural sociology, criminal justice, and qualitative methods.

-His forthcoming book Privilege and Punishment: How Race and Class Matter in Criminal Court shows how race and class inequalities in the criminal justice system are embedded in and reproduced through the attorney-client relationship.
+His award-winning book Privilege and Punishment: How Race and Class Matter in Criminal Court shows how race and class inequalities in the criminal legal system are embedded in and reproduced through the attorney-client relationship.
 Drawing on in-depth ethnographic and interview data, his book shows how lawyers and judges often silence, coerce, and punish disadvantaged defendants who attempt to advocate for themselves in court but reward privileged defendants who trust in and defer to their lawyers' legal expertise.
 These dynamics reveal a paradox of legal control: striving to exercise one's legal rights often backfires for the poor and people of color.
 Following from the findings in his book, Dr. Clair's thinking on the criminal courts in relation to the abolition movement is forthcoming in a co-authored article in the California Law Review.

-Prior to joining Stanford, Matt was a postdoctoral fellow at the University of Pennsylvania Law School’s Quattrone Center.
+Prior to joining Stanford, Dr. Clair was a postdoctoral fellow at the University of Pennsylvania Law School’s Quattrone Center.
 He holds an A.B. in Government from Harvard College and an A.M. and Ph.D. in Sociology from Harvard University.

 More information about his scholarship is available on his personal website.